Updated — Originally Published December 26, 2011

-One of the things I think really makes a home look beautiful is trim work.
+One of the things I think always makes a home look beautiful is trim work.

 Just one warning: This is a project for the patient – you do *not* want to rush and the more meticulous you are, the better.
 I had to drink a LOT of coffee to stay focused!

-Naturally, you don’t need to do the construction yourself either – you can always find a high quality local contractor to help from reputable services such as Angie’s List and Service Magic.
-You can read more about these in Finding the Best Local Contractors.
+Naturally, you don’t need to do the construction yourself either – you can always find a high quality local contractor to help.
 But even if you do hire someone, it’s always best to know what the job entails.

 In the summary that follows, I’ll describe the design considerations and try my best to show the project preparation and construction steps as clearly as possible with many photos.
 I’ll also provide specific links to tools and materials that I used myself (or that I regard highly) to try to take all the mystery out of this.
 Every project is somewhat different, of course, but this type of work is incredibly gratifying and can truly change the whole “feel” of your home.

 Design First: Stairway Trim Molding & Shadow Box Ideas

 Before beginning any construction, you absolutely need to have an end-vision in mind – which, personally, I often find particularly challenging.
 But that being said, let me start with three photos of the finished entrance and stairway.